-- In the short-term, crude oil pricing, location and quality disconnects, combined with the existing shortage of pipeline takeaway capacity from the WCSB, necessitate demand for terminal services and increase use of crude by rail as a solution for export market access.
-The Company believes that increased reliance on storage during periods of limited egress, especially during pipeline upsets, may lead customers to consider increasing their available storage and will be supportive of recontracting the rail facility at Hardisty.
-Wider differentials also improve margins at the Moose Jaw Facility, and often provide increased opportunities within the Crude Wholesale business. - Olobal heavy oil demand and prices may experience transitory volatility associated with the International Marine Organization's (IMO) Annex VI regulation which will reduce the maximum sulphur content of marine fuels from 3.5% to 0.5% beginning January 1, 2020.
+- In the short-term, crude oil pricing, location and quality disconnects, combined with the existing shortage of pipeline takeaway capacity from the WCSB, increase demand for terminal services as well as the use of crude by rail as a solution for market access.
+The Company believes that increased reliance on storage during periods of limited egress, especially during pipeline upsets, may lead customers to consider increasing their available storage and will also be supportive of recontracting the rail facility at Hardisty.
+Additionally, wider differentials improve margins at the Moose Jaw Facility, and typically provide increased opportunities within the Crude Wholesale business. - Olobal heavy oil demand and prices may experience transitory volatility associated with the International Marine Organization's (IMO) Annex VI regulation which will reduce the maximum sulphur content of marine fuels from 3.5% to 0.5% beginning January 1, 2020.
 To maintain compliance, marine shippers would need to either install sulphur scrubbers or switch to lower sulphur fuels such as diesel or LNG.
 Depending on the implementation and marine shipper compliance to these changes, there may be potential impacts to refinery demand for a period of time, and thus decrease prices for the high sulfur crude oils typical of Canada's oil sands. - Over the medium to long-term, as market access becomes more certain and technology development and cost reductions continue to decrease supply costs, the supply of Canadian heavy crude oil from the oil sands should start to grow more rapidly as additional oil sands projects are sanctioned and brought on stream, resulting in increased demand for terminal services and diluent in the WCSB. - There are currently three large pipeline projects at various stages of development and/or regulatory approval that have the potential to impact the Company over the short, medium and long-term.
-The wider differentials resulting from limited egress out of Western Canada are supportive of parts of the business over the short-term, but over the long-term, the Company would expect to realize a greater benefit from incremental egress as it would encourage additional oil sands development, creating the opportunity to grow tankage at the Company's Hardisty and Edmonton Terminals, which are either connected or in close proximity to the respective starting points of these pipeline projects.
-There is a risk that these projects may be substantially delayed or cancelled. - Enbridge Inc.'s proposed replacement of its Line 3 pipeline would provide increased access to the largest refining markets in the U.S. and Eastern Canada, and the Company's Hardisty Terminal is already connected to deliver to the upgraded Line 3. - TransCanada's Keystone XL project would also provide increased access to large refining markets in the U.S. If placed into service, the Company's Hardisty Terminal would be connected to the pipeline. - Kinder Morgan Canada Limited's Trans Mountain Expansion would increase western Canadian crude access to world markets by providing waterborne access on the west coast.
+The wider differentials resulting from limited egress out of Western Canada are supportive of parts of the business over the short-term, but over the long-term, the

+Company would expect to realize a greater benefit from incremental egress as it would encourage additional oil sands development, creating the opportunity to grow tankage at the Company's Hardisty and Edmonton Terminals, which are either connected or in close proximity to the respective starting points of these pipeline projects.
+There is a risk that these projects may be substantially delayed or cancelled.

+- Enbridge Inc.'s proposed replacement of its Line 3 pipeline would provide increased access to the largest refining markets in the U.S. and Eastern Canada, and the Company's Hardisty Terminal is already connected to deliver to the upgraded Line 3. - TransCanada's Keystone XL project would also provide increased access to large refining markets in the U.S. If placed into service, the Company's Hardisty Terminal would be connected to the pipeline. - The Trans Mountain Expansion, which the Government of Canada has reached an agreement with Kinder Morgan Canada Limited to acquire along with the existing Trans Mountain Pipeline, would increase western Canadian crude access to world markets by providing waterborne access on the west coast.
 The starting point of the pipeline is adjacent to the Company's Edmonton Terminal which has an existing connection to the Trans Mountain terminal.